mkgray/sql-ingestion-tutorial/README.md

 # sql-ingestion-tutorial
 Tutorial to complement Towards Data Science article on ingesting SQL DBs

+# Add the JDBC Driver to a folder in this project called "jdbc_drivers"

 # Commands to run
 docker-compose up -d